isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 In contrast, where parties are unsuccessful in their renegotiation by the end of the **4-week Negotiation Period**, there are three courses of action for the Other Party or his assignee:

+**NOTE:** If the negotiations do not succeed and the eligible Affected Business does not wish for the contract to be terminated under the Framework, the Affected Business may serve the [Notice of Withdrawal](https://www.mlaw.gov.sg/realign/process-renegotiation#step7a) in respect of the Notice of Negotiation, **before the contract is terminated under the Framework**.
+In this regard, note that if the Other Party does not serve and lodge a Notice of Objection during the **2-week Objection Period**, the contract is deemed terminated **2 days** after the end of the 2-week Objection Period.

 ##### <a name="step3a">(A) Other Party objects to Affected Business’ eligibility for relief</a> <a href="#s3a" title="Return to top">↩</a> #####

 If the Other Party or his assignee wishes to dispute the Affected Business’ eligibility for relief under the Framework, within the **2-week Objection Period**, he must serve a Notice of Objection on the required parties and lodge the Notice of Objection with the Registrar.

 The Other Party or his assignee may <u>only</u> object to the Affected Business’ Notice of Negotiation on any one or more of the following grounds:
-* The contract in question is not a specified contract or is a contract of national interest.
+* The contract in question is not a specified contract.
+* The contract is a contract of National Interest.
 * The Affected Business does not satisfy the eligibility criteria for relief.
 * The Notice of Negotiation was not served in accordance with section 45 of the Act. (e.g. the Notice was not served between 15 January 2021 and 26 February 2021)